gorda/istio.io/content/en/docs/examples/platform/icp/index.md

     1. Repeat above two steps to validate `cluster-2`.

-## Configure pod communication across IBM Cloud Private clusters
+## Configure pod communication across IBM Cloud Private clusters{#configure-pod-communication-across-IBM-cloud-private-clusters}

 IBM Cloud Private uses Calico Node-to-Node Mesh by default to manage container networks.
 The BGP client on each node distributes the IP router information to all nodes.